 “Having a child and feeling unprepared is an awful place to be,” McLaughlin concludes.
 “Doing simple things – like making a kit for my husband, son and me – makes me feel much more prepared for an earthquake or other disaster now.”

 Wenda Reed is a Seattle-area writer who is going to commit to doing one thing a week to build a kit and plan for a disaster.

-Editor's note: This updated article was originally published in April of 2013.
+Editor’s note: This updated article on earthquake preparedness was originally published in April 2013.